znuny/Znuny-Search/README.md

 1. Index will work only if there is a representation of its SQL table.
 2. If first point is not met, custom support can be done using new module for functions, that is: Kernel/System/Search/Object/Engine/*ActiveEngine*/*IndexName*.pm

+### CustomerUser configuration

+Usage of CustomerUser backend can be set by changing configuration in file "Kernel/Config/Defaults.pm":
+- copy/override your configuration for DB backend, that is $Self->{CustomerUser}, $Self->{CustomerUser1}, etc. in a way that it will have higher priority,
+- change inside new config ($Self->{CustomerUser}) "Name" to "Elasticsearch Backend" (optional),
+- additionally change "Module" to "Kernel::System::CustomerUser::Elasticsearch",
+- add "CustomerUserEmailTypeFields" as a list of fields that are supposed to be an emails, example:
+    ..
+    CustomerUserEmailTypeFields => {
+        'email' => 1,
+    },
+    ..

+Elasticsearch should work for CustomerSearch in the system, if it's not enabled/connected it will fallback to DB module.

+Standard Search API (Kernel::System::Search->Search(..)) for CustomerUser will work regardless of this configuration.